General Information

 Permission slips are sent home with your child prior to a field trip and must be returned before your child can be transported off school grounds.
 If you do not wish your child to participate in a particular field trip, alternative activities will be arranged.

-Food Services/Lunch
+Food Services/Meals

-Click here to review and learn more about digital menus and pricing information
+Click here to review and learn more about digital menus and pricing information.

 The Issaquah School District adopted Nutrition and Wellness Regulation 6700 / 6700P to increase the nutritional value of school lunches.
 The district will establish guidelines for foods and beverages sold through the food service program and those sold in vending machines, snack bars, school stores, and school-sponsored fundraising events.
 Students will have opportunities for physical activity and appropriate exercise and accurate information on nutrition and wellness will be available.

 Every enrolled student is assigned a lunch account that is accessed by entering their unique PIN on the keypad at the cash register during lunch serving times.
-Parents/caregivers are encouraged to assist students learn their unique PIN as well as discuss appropriate lunch room behavior to reinforce the lessons given at school.
+Parent/guardian/caretakers are encouraged to assist students learn their unique PIN as well as discuss appropriate lunch room behavior to reinforce the lessons given at school.
 PIN numbers are available in Family Access.

 Students may pay for lunches daily or funds may be deposited into the lunch account.
 Cash or check deposits may be made directly through the school office or the cashier in the kitchen.
-For your convenience, online payments may also be made by visiting www.MySchoolBucks.com
+For your convenience, online payments may also be made by visiting www.MySchoolBucks.com.

 MySchoolBucks

 Food Services partners with MySchoolBucks.com, a service that allows the use of credit cards to make payments for a student’s lunch account.
-Parents/caregivers may select an auto-pay feature as well by visiting the website.
-There is a $2.75 fee per credit card transaction charged by MySchoolBucks.com however the use of their website to monitor a student’s lunch balance and account activity is free.
+Parent/guardian/caretakers may select an auto-pay feature as well by visiting the website.
+There is a $3.25 fee per credit card transaction charged by MySchoolBucks.com however the use of their website to monitor a student’s lunch balance and account activity is free.
 Log on instructions and link to myschoolbucks.com can be found on the district website by clicking here.

 Balance Notification

-Food Services recently implemented an automatic e-mail system that sends low balance and negative balance notifications to the email address on file for the parent/caregiver.
+Food Services recently implemented an automatic e-mail system that sends low balance and negative balance notifications to the email address on file for the parent/guardian/caretaker.
 You may opt out of this service by contacting the Food Service Office at 425-837-5060.

 Financial Assistance